Prevent Policy Statement

 PROCEDURES FOR REFERRALS

 Although serious incidents involving radicalisation have not occurred at Christchurch Primary School to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the region in which we teach.
-Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the appropriate channels (currently via the Child Protection/ Safeguarding Coordinator or Headteacher).
+Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the appropriate channels (currently via the Designated Safeguarding Lead or Headteacher).

 We believe that it is possible to intervene to protect people who are vulnerable.
 Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
 We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practice.